How To Boil Crawfish: With Helpful Tips

 A large gas cooker.

 Of course, you don't need a big cooker like this one.
-All you need is a large pot, heat source, water, crawfish, and seasonings.
+All you need is a large pot, a heat source, water, crawfish, and seasonings.

 Seasoning The Boiled Crawfish